sam-wagner/GNLP/README.md

     INTEGER_MIN, DOUBLE_MIN, MAX_TIME, NGEN_CONVERGE, TOL_CONVERGE)
 ```

 It should be noted that the GNLP solver uses a stoichastic methods, so it should be called more than once.
-In the example driver files there is a variable called N_RUNS_ that is set at the same time as the problem definition variables.
-The loop that runs the GNLP_DRiver
+In the example driver files there is a variable called N_RUNS, which is set at the same time as the problem definition variables.
+The loop that runs the GNLP_DRIVER function is the best place to parallelize the solver (basically run the solver several times at once) with somthing like OpenMP.
+There are also comment in the GNLP_DRIVER subroutine that can be used to parallelize individual runs of the routine with OpenMP.
+This should be used with caution, because this can actually cause the algorithm to run slower if the objective function isn't properly set up for parallel operations.
 ### Structure of the Cost Functions

 The objective function must be in it's own module title "COST_MODULE".
 The objective function itself